Aliases for RHO Gene

 The protein encoded by this gene is found in rod cells in the back of the eye and is essential for vision in low-light conditions.
 The encoded protein binds to 11-cis retinal and is activated when light hits the retinal molecule.
 Defects in this gene are a cause of congenital stationary night blindness. [provided by RefSeq, Aug 2017]

 GeneCards Summary for RHO Gene

 RHO (Rhodopsin) is a Protein Coding gene.
-Diseases associated with RHO include Night Blindness, Congenital Stationary, Autosomal Dominant 1 and Retinitis Pigmentosa 4, Autosomal Dominant Or Recessive.
-Among its related pathways are the visual cycle I (vertebrates) and Phototransduction.
-GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
-An important paralog of this gene is OPN1SW.
+Diseases associated with RHO include Retinitis Pigmentosa 4 and Night Blindness, Congenital Stationary, Autosomal Dominant 1.
+Among its related pathways are Signaling by GPCR and Phototransduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and photoreceptor activity.
+An important paralog of this gene is OPN1MW3.